 Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
-Messrs.
-Reicin, Dolan and Mario will serve as members of our audit committee and Mr. Reicin will serve as the Chairman of the audit committee.
+Messrs, andwill serve as members of our audit committee.
 Under the NASDAQ listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent, subject to certain phase-in provisions.
 Each such person meets the independent director standard under NASDAQ listing standards and under Rule 10-A-3(b)(1) of the Exchange Act.

-Each member of the audit committee is financially literate and our board of directors has determined that Mr. Reicin qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate and our board of directors has determined that Mr qualifies as an "audit committee financial expert" as defined in applicable SEC rules. or.